KRISWIU/cs326-final-tet/docs/milestone2.md

 ```

 #### /users/{user}/lists
-Returns an array (in JSON form) of objects, with each object corresponding to a list.
-Each object contains a string `name` propety as well as an int `size` property.
+Returns an object with a `lists` field, which is an array of objects.
+Each object corresponds to a list containing a string `name` propety as well as an int `size` property.
-Does not return the lists themselves.
-Returns an empty array if the user is invalid or there are no lists.
+Does not return the lists themselves. `lists` will be an empty array if there are no lists.

 **Example command:**
 `curl -X GET https://the-artchive.herokuapp.com/users/CoolGuy3/lists -H "Content-Type: application.json"`

 **Example response:**
 ```
+{
-[
+  "lists": [
     {
         "name": "Favorites",
         "size": 2